- Radiation Basics

 - email ARPANSA

-The small amount of radioactive material in some smoke alarms is not a health hazard.
+The small amount of radioactive material in some smoke alarms is not a risk to health.

 How smoke alarms work

-The Australian Standard AS3786-1993 Smoke Alarms requires domestic smoke alarms to be labelled with:
+The Australian Standard AS3786:2015 Smoke alarms using scattered light, transmitted light or ionization requires domestic smoke alarms to be labelled with:

 AS3786 also sets down various requirements for the radiation source itself including the type and activity of the source that can be used.